 0% APR Cards

-0% intro APR offers can refer to purchases or balance transfers.
+A 0% intro APR offer can refer to purchases or balance transfers.
 Some cards, such as most business cards, only offer purchase offers, while some cards lean into their balance transfer offers, sometimes up to 21 months.
-Zero intro APR cards can be used to pay off a balance incurred for entertaining, for example.
+Zero intro APR cards can be used to pay off a balance incurred for holiday decorations or entertaining, for example.
 See a full list of the Best 0% APR Credit Cards.

 Balance Transfer Cards